15 Fun Activities At Work that your Employees Will Love

 11. Team Into Groups

-For example, a water bottle and a wallet can be related as they both act as containers for the useful stuff inside.
+For example, a water bottle and a wallet can be related.
+They both act as containers for the valuable stuff inside.

 12. Few Truths And A Lie